What does a New Zealand Work to Residence Visa let me do?

-Later on, when the residence application of a work visa holder gets the green light, the family can be put in the same form as the primary applicant.
+Later on, when the residence application of a work visa holder gets the green light, the primary applicant can put their family in the same form.

 Overall, compared to other work visas, the bar is set quite high for the applicants to meet the requirements for Work to Residence ones in order to be successful.
 The explanation is quite straightforward, as these visas lead to residence in New Zealand and Immigration New Zealand is unlikely to approve any exceptions to instructions, like in the case with other categories of work visas.